Access Control & Surveillance Solutions

 CREDENTIALS

-Companies must decide what credential they will give to the users to allow access.
-A credential that is a simple key fob would cost less than a credential that has a photo of the user and is also used as the employee’s badge.
+Companies must decide what credentials they will give to the users to allow access.
+A credential that is a simple key fob would cost less than one with a photo of the user and is also used as the employee's badge.

 SMARTS AT THE DOOR

-Explore cutting edge options like PoE or Bluetooth locks to save on cabling costs and cut down on the hardware needed in a traditional access control systems.
+Explore cutting-edge options like PoE, electronic locks, smart locks, or Bluetooth locks to save on cabling costs and reduce the hardware needed in traditional access control systems.

-Stand alone systems that do not connect to other sites require less programming and set-up than a system that controls multiple sites.
+A stand-alone system or single interface that does not connect to other sites requires less programming and set-up than a system that controls multiple sites.

 LIFE SAFETY

 Will the door lock mechanism be required to integrate with the facility fire alarm panel?
-A system that must integrate with the fire alarm will cost more than one that does not.
+Integration with the fire alarm system adds a layer of safety and coordination in emergencies.
+But a system that must integrate with the fire alarm system will cost more than one that does not.
 It will also require multiple trades to install.

 ENTRY POINTS

-Remember, there are many entry points on a corporate campus and interior office space.
-Beyond standard interior and exterior doors, you should also consider elevators, parking gates and turnstiles.
-Some of our clients also use access control for the IT rooms or private offices.
+There are many entry points on a corporate campus and interior office space.
+A commercial access control system gives you monitoring control.
+Beyond standard interior and exterior doors, you should consider elevators, parking gates, and turnstiles.
+Some clients also use access control for the IT rooms or private offices.

 SPECIFIC SYSTEM UTILIZED